GustaMantovani/magic_bot/README.md

 - `Magic tr [original_lang] [cardName] [target_lang]`: Translate MTG card names into other languages.
 - `Magic help [lang]`: Get help information.

-## Contributing

-Contributions to the Discord MTG Bot are welcome!
-If you have suggestions, feature requests, or bug reports, please open an issue or submit a pull request to the repository.

 ## Acknowledgements

 - Special thanks to the developers of the `discord.py` library and the MTG API for making this project possible.